Head Coach - 7th Season

 Steve and his wife, Rachel, live in Marion and have four children: Corianna, Alizzia, Benjamin, and Emi.

 Coach Juber runs individual lessons as well as the lead recruiting coach.
 He was a power hitting firstbaseman in college and has translated his knowledge and success to the game of softball.
 He teaches a high level of technique in the hitters physical and mental approach that gets them from good to great.
 "Coach Juber is one of a kind," stated Babinski, "Great teaching, ability to connect, dry humor...it all lends to players figuring out how to get the most out of what God has given them.
 His coaching style is unique and that is why you see our hitters being consistently some of the best in the nation."
-He has his masters in Strategic Management from IWU and is in his 10th year as an assistant coach.
-He currently resides in Marion, IN.
+He has his masters in Strategic Management from IWU and begins his 12th year as an assistant coach.
+He currently resides in Marion, IN and works full time at Oak Hill High School.